 To see an illustration of this, check out this chart from Research Gate on the effect of soil pH on nutrient availability.

 High soil pH can occur if you use too much lime (calcium carbonate) in your garden.
-This may occur if you fail to measure and use the proper amount based on your soil type (clay, loam, sand, etc.), current soil pH, and desired soil pH.
+This may occur if you fail to measure and use the proper amount based on:

 High soil pH can also occur if your garden is irrigated over a long time period with water that has a high pH.

 One way to decrease the pH of soil is to add sulfur.
-You can also use iron sulfate, which will add iron to your soil at the same time.
+You can also use iron sulfate (mentioned earlier), which will add iron to your soil at the same time.

 Excessive phosphorus in your soil will kill fungi that the plant needs to absorb iron.
 Too much phosphorus also prevents plants from producing phytochelates, which help to absorb iron.

-A lack of iron in soil can occur if vegetables are grown without using crop rotation, and if nutrients are never replaced by use of compost and fertilizers.
+A lack of iron in soil is more likely if vegetables are grown without using crop rotation.
+It is also more likely if nutrients are not replaced by using compost and fertilizers.

-Over watering can also leach away nutrients from the soil, especially ones that are easily dissolved in water.
+Over watering can also leach away nutrients from fertilizer, especially ones that are easily dissolved in water.
 Iron deficiency is more likely to occur in a growing season after a cool, damp spring.